-Coughing that doesn't seem to have a reason and won't go away.
+Cough which doesn't seem to have a cause and won't disappear.

-Sore throat or moderate ear aches, or a weird pressure in your ears.
+Sore throat or mild ear aches, or a unusual pressure in your ears.

-You're feeling like a little something is stuck at the back of your throat and will not come out.
+You feel like some thing is jammed at the back of your throat and will not come out.

-The development of yellow or white colored, little balls on the tonsils or back edges of your throat that Keep on returning.
+The development of yellow-colored or white colored, small balls on the tonsils or back edges of your throat that KEEP returning.

 Facts, General &